Everything you need to know before you visit Calgary Farmyard in Calgary, Alberta.

 Robbie’s review (8 months old): Enjoyed being bounced on the jumping pillow.

-Annual Pass Break Even point: An annual pass will break even in 2 or 3 visits depending on how many people are in your family.
+Annual Pass Break Even point: An annual pass will break even in 3 visits.

 Food Services: 3 shacks serving – ice cream, kettle corn, fudge, mini donuts, hamburgers, hot dogs, fries, chicken strips, drinks and snacks.
 You are also welcome to pack a picnic and use one of their many picnic tables.